didix21/Marlin4AZOR/README.md

 - [Bulding Files]()

-## How to upload to AZOR 1.0
+## How to upload Marlin4AZOR firmware to AZOR 1.0

 This section contains all the information to compile and upload the program to AZOR 1.0.
  - Install the last version of [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+ - Download or clone [UsbFat]() and [USB_Host_Shield_2.0]() libraries.
+ - if they have been download unzipid.
+ - Place them at:
+    - Documents/Arduino/libraries
  - Once it has been installed, open the program and then open the marlin with it.
  - Now it has to select the board, to do that go to:
     - Tools -> Board
     - Select Arduino DUE (Native Port).
- - Select the port:
+ - Select the COM:
     - Tools -> Port
     - And the corresponding COM.
  - Compile the Marlin and upload it.

 ## License